-The cause of Jennifer's death has never been identified, so the fate of the silent Gibbons twins remains a mystery.
-Due to their volatile relationship, some believe June had something to do with Jennifer's death while others think that Jennifer committed suicide.
-Whatever happened, the story of Jennifer and June Gibbons is fascinating.
+The cause of Jennifer's death was identified as unexplainable heart failure, and the fate of the silent Gibbons twins remains a mystery.
+Due to their volatile relationship, some believe June had something to do with Jennifer's death while others think that Jennifer somehow took her own life.
+In 1986, British investigative journalists Marjorie Wallace released the true crime biography The Silent Twins, detailing the strange and powerful relationship between the girls.

 Diary Entries Reveal A Murderous Hatred